Cloudxtreme/axe-1/doc/report.md

 -------------

 Memory consistency models are highly non-determinisic meaning that even a small program can have a very large number of allowed behaviours.
-In our experience, simple exhaustive enumeration of all behaviours does not usefully scale to checking traces beyond 10-15 instructions in size.
-Our goal is to be able to check many thousands of instructions per second -- somewhere close to the rate at which we can simulate them.
+In our experience, naive exhaustive enumeration of all behaviours does not usefully scale to checking traces beyond 10-15 instructions in size.
+We would like to be able to check traces containing thousands of instructions in seconds.

 One possible way to reduce the amount of non-determinism is to modify the hardware to emit extra trace information that can rule out many